-Pragati is a Resident Fellow at the CCLE.
+Pragati is a Senior Resident Fellow at the CCLE.
+She has been engaging in development projects in partnership with state governments as a consultant at the World Bank Group, Delhi.
+As a research assistant at the Institute for Social and Economic Change, Pragati has been a part of projects focussed on economic and social policy on topics of political economy, labor, employment and skill development.
+Previously, she has worked with Teach for India (TFI) and was responsible for developing fellow leadership, creating city strategic plan of support and building school government relationship.
+As a part of MPP course, she did her fieldwork with Shiksha Anne Kalyan Samaj in Amreli, Gujarat studying the alternative judicial redressal platform for women identified as Nari adalats.
+She has also engaged with Action Aid India on a project to promote participation of children in urban governance, which is in alignment with the core principle of the Convention on the Rights of the Child (CRC).
 She graduated with a Mathematics degree from Hindu college, University of Delhi before joining Master of Public Policy (MPP) at National Law School of India University, Bangalore.
-She worked with Teach for India (TFI) for three years and was responsible for developing fellow leadership, creating city strategic plan of support and building school government relationship.
-As a part of MPP course, she did her fieldwork with Shiksha Anne Kalyan Samaj in Amreli, Gujarat on alternative judicial redressal for women such as Nari adalats.
-She was also been engaged with Action Aid India on a project to promote participation of children in urban governance, which is in alignment with the core principle of the Convention on the Rights of the Child (CRC).
-She is currently working on her dissertation to understand the implications of scheme of universal basic income in the Indian context.
 She can be contacted at email@example.com.